sebastienblanc/idp-workshop/README.md

 Now take a look at the custom resource : `devoxxuk-operator/manifests/myCR.yml` , modify if you want it.

-Commit & push it to root `manifests` folder of the repo.
+Delete the existing manifest.yml and commit & push it to root `manifests` folder of the repo.

 Make sure ArgoCD picks it up and apply the custom resource on your cluster.